prismspecs/simulation-art/week03/readme.md

 ## Homework
 + Finish visual environments inside of Unity (due this Thurs)
 + Create a dynamic movement simulation using the LookAt, move forward, repel, etc. scripts we played with in class.
+(This is due in full on Thursday but I want to see progress on Tuesday).
 Add some behavior to objects, such as
 	+ When they collide, something happens
 	+ Every so often, they switch from repel to attract
 	+ There are random obstacles